daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The user is not allowed to enter duplicate jobs.
+* **AC1:** The user is not allowed to enter duplicate jobs, otherwise  the system must print an error message.
 * **AC2:** If the user input a wrong username and/or password, the system will print an error message.
-* **AC3:** When a new job is added and already exists a job with the same name, the system must print an error message.
+* **AC3:** A job name can’t have special characters or digits.

 ### 1.4.
 Found out Dependencies